 7. Snorkel in between the meeting of the Continental Plates

 Tucked away in the Thingvellir National Park lava field is the magical Silfra fissure.
 It is filled with crystal clear water that has been filtering through the ground for 100-200 years from the closest glacier Langjökull, a distance of about 50 kilometers (31 mi).
 The water is always the same temperature but only slightly over the freezing limit.
-This is why anyone looking to snorkel or dive in the fissure will need a dry suit to feel comfortable.
+This is why anyone who wants to try snorkeling or diving in the fissure will need a dry suit to feel comfortable.
 Once it is on, your guide will lead you to the entrance and off you go on a liquid mediation trip of a lifetime: the colors, the lava, the distance you can see is truly out of this world.
-Some have even desired the feeling like flying as the water is so clear and the depth so evident.
-Silfra Fissure is truly the gem of Þingvellir National Park.
+Some have even desired the feeling of flying as the water is so clear and the depth so evident.
+Snorkeling in Silfra fissure is truly the gem of Þingvellir National Park.

 6. Bathe in a Hot Spring